Elcock-Lab/uiowa_bd/README.md

 ## Overview
 *uiowa_bd* is a parallelized program that performs Brownian dynamics (BD) simulations of macromolecules.
 It uses simple molecular mechanics models of the kind widely used in other simulation codes to model the internal degrees of freedom of molecules, but also has the ability to include hydrodynamic interactions (HIs) between atoms or beads, calculated at the Rotne-Prager-Yamakawa level of theory.
 This makes it useful for accurately simulating the translational and rotational diffusion of macromolecules, as well as their associations, in a fundamentally implicit solvent model.
-A number of example directories are provided with the source code that illustrate different uses of *uiowa_bd*.
+A number of example directories are provided with the source code that illustrate different uses of *uiowa_bd* - these will probabbly be added to in the next few days.

 ## Referencing *uiowa_bd*